Skip to main content

 Colds and flu viruses share a lot of common symptoms, and none of them are much fun.
 So, if you have a bad cold, you might think you have the flu – even if you don’t.

-Both colds and flu are caused by viruses and cannot be treated with antibiotics,.
+Both colds and flu are caused by viruses and cannot be treated with antibiotics1,2.
 But whether you have cold or flu symptoms, BENYLIN® can help give you some relief, so you can rest and recover.

 In this guide, we’ll help you spot the differences between common cold vs flu symptoms – and show you how you can help manage your illness.